BoltonStudios/before-after-images-for-wix/README.md

 * [boltonstudios.com](https://www.boltonstudios.com/)

 ## Version History
+* 1.0.4
+    * Bug fix: Added images 'on load' dependency to TwentyTwenty initialization call in Widget template.

 * 1.0.3
-    * Removed hardcoded image dimensions from Widget template.
+    * Bug fix: Removed hardcoded image dimensions from Widget template.

 * 1.0.2
-    * Added a "Write a Review" button to the Settings route.
+    * New Feature: Added a "Write a Review" button to the Settings route.

 * 1.0.1
     * Initial Release